augustss/verse-semantics/Book/docs/02_builtins.md

 You can use the four basic math operations with floats: `+` for addition, `-` for subtraction, `*` for multiplication, and `/` for division.

-There are also combined operators for doing the basic math operations (addition, subtraction, multiplication, and division), and updating the value of a variable.
-These combined operators are the same as assigning the result to the first operand of the math operation.
+There are also combined operators for doing the basic math operations (addition, subtraction, multiplication, and division), and updating the value of a variable:

 <!--verse
 F()<transacts>:void={